unccd/Prais4-reporting-manual/SO1.md

 Related areas in the PRAIS 4 platform: table SO1-3.T2
 ```

-This step is required if the UNCCD default data are not used (i.e.,if a modified tier 1 or a tier 2 approach is adopted).
+This step is required if the UNCCD default data are not used (i.e.,if a user specific modified tier 1 or a tier 2 approach is adopted).
 Approaches to estimating SOC changes for a Tier 3 implementation are presented in step 5.
 As mentioned in the previous step, to estimate changes in soil organic carbon (SOC) stocks, conversion coefficients for land cover transitions are applied.
 The default conversion coefficients represent the proportional change in SOC stocks over a 20-year period following a land cover conversion.